Kuala Lumpur–Singapore high-speed rail: Plan details

 The line was to be about 350 km and the travel time would have been 90 minutes.
 The construction costs was initially estimated at MYR 72 billion (US$ billion) by the Barisan Nasional government, but the subsequent administration led by Mahathir estimated it to be at MYR 110 billion (US$ billion) in 2018 due to hidden costs.
 However, experts and earlier news reports had estimated the costs to be at around MYR 40 billion (US$ billion).
 The project would require the construction of a brand-new line with dedicated tracks, which would allow trains to travel at least 270 km/h.
 MYHSR Corp was to co-ordinate the project for the essential construction within the Malaysia corridor, whereas LTA was to be in charge for Singapore corridor.

-Project timeline
+Original project timeline

 The planned timeline, prior to its cancellation by the Malaysian Government in 2021, is as follows.